unChaz/sci-fi-5e/srd/monsters/beasts.md

 **Challenge** 1/4 (50 XP)

 **_Echolocation_**.
-The swarm can’t use its blindsight while deafened.
+The swarm can't use its blindsight while deafened.

 **_Keen Hearing_**.
 The swarm has advantage on Wisdom (Perception) checks that rely on hearing.

 **_Swarm_**.
-The swarm can occupy another creature’s space and vice versa, and the swarm can move through any opening large enough for a Tiny bat.
-The swarm can’t regain hit points or gain temporary hit points.
+The swarm can occupy another creature's space and vice versa, and the swarm can move through any opening large enough for a Tiny bat.
+The swarm can't regain hit points or gain temporary hit points.

 **Actions**

-**_Bites_**. _Melee Weapon Attack:_ +4 to hit, reach 0 ft., one creature in the swarm’s space. _Hit:_ 5 (2d4) piercing damage, or 2 (1d4) piercing damage if the swarm has half of its hit points or fewer.
+**_Bites_**. _Melee Weapon Attack:_ +4 to hit, reach 0 ft., one creature in the swarm's space. _Hit:_ 5 (2d4) piercing damage, or 2 (1d4) piercing damage if the swarm has half of its hit points or fewer.

 #### Swarm of Insects